 These inquiries are usually the result of pre-screened, or pre-approved, credit offers and account reviews by companies that you already have a business relationship with, such as your existing lenders.

-Since soft inquiries can only be seen by you, they are not included in credit score calculations and do not affect your creditworthiness.
+Since soft inquiries can only be seen by you, insurance companies and debt settlement companies, they are not included in credit score calculations and do not affect your creditworthiness.
 If you see inquiries on your credit report that do not correspond to any transaction you initiated, it's likely that they are soft inquiries.

 Hard Inquiries Are the Result of Credit Transactions Initiated by You